delivery-much/mock-helper/README.md

 #### func GetMethodResponse

-The GetMethodResponse function returns the response that was specified for the method with the given name.
+The GetMethodResponse function returns the response that was specified for the method with the given method name and the call arguments, if any response with specific arguments was specified.

 This method will return a [MethodResponse](#methodresponse).
 This response will be empty if no response was specified for the method, or will contain the response values for that method.